 - An NWDAF acting as VFL server discovers and selects VFL client(s) (NWDAF(s) and/or AF(s)) to participate in a VFL procedure.

-Editor's note: Support for AF acting as VFL server selecting multiple NWDAFs is FFS.
+- An AF acting as VFL server discovers and selects VFL client(s) (NWDAF(s)) to participate in a VFL procedure.

-- requests VFL clients to do local ML model training for an Analytic ID, it assigns VFL model correlation ID, and it requests to report intermediate results.
+- requests VFL clients to do local ML model training for an Analytic ID, it assigns VFL model correlation ID, and it requests to report Client intermediate results.

-- aggregates intermediate results from VFL client(s) and computes intermediate training results (e.g. gradient information, loss information) for updating its own local ML Model and the ML Models of VFL clients during the VFL training process and sends the intermediate training results towards VFL clients involved in the joint VFL training process.
+- combines intermediate results from VFL client(s) and its own local model and computes Server intermediate results (e.g. gradient information, loss information) for updating its own local ML Model and the ML Models of VFL clients during the VFL training process and sends the Server intermediate results towards VFL clients involved in the joint VFL training process.

 - It initiates the VFL inference process using VFL model correlation ID.

-- It aggregates local inference result from VFL clients and generates the final VFL inference result.
+- It combines inference result from VFL clients and its own local model and generates the final VFL inference result.

 - It may send the final VFL inference result to the consumer.